ritza-co/replit-docs-2/docs/tutorials/build-basic-discord-bot-nodejs.md

-# Building a Discord bot with Node.js and Repl.it
+# Building a Discord bot with Node.js and Replit

 In this tutorial, we'll use [Replit](https://replit.com) and Node.js to build a Discord Chatbot.
 The bot will be able to join a Discord server and respond to messages sent by people.